spacerest/moon/README.md

 Please feel free to post bugs, suggestions and feature requests on this repo.
 This will be my first time creating and maintaining a python package, and I am receptive to any recommendations or PRs.

-- 2021-01-24
+## 2021-01-24
 - can include `hour` parameter in `Moon.set_moon_phase()`

-- todo
+## todo
 - check whether there are edge cases where json mooninfo or date attributes might not match the currently requested moon phase
- - make a clearer method for loading previously downloaded images as the current moon phase
+- make a clearer method for loading previously downloaded images/json as the current moon phase and data

 # Resources:
 - [nasa moon visualization studio](https://svs.gsfc.nasa.gov/4442)